-Water is by far the #1 nutrient in our diet and absolutely essential for our survival, which is why having a water softener system installed at homes or the offices is quite essential.
-After all it makes total sense – our body consists of 65% to 70% water.
+Water is by far the #1 nutrient in our diet and absolutely essential for our survival.
+After all, it makes total sense – our body consists of 65% to 70% water.
 About one gallon (3.78 L) of water is eliminated from our body every 24 hours through the pores of the skin, through the kidneys and through other eliminative organs.
 In order to maintain the correct healthy water balance, this loss of water must be replenished.
 Also if you get the fluid/water replacement issue right, then you have made one of the most important and powerful steps you can in taking control of your health.

 Sounds pretty simple right?
 But here is our crazy reality…

-Drinking enough fresh water is an absolute MUST if you want to avoid disease and slow down the aging process.
+Drinking enough freshwater is an absolute MUST if you want to avoid disease and slow down the ageing process.

-In order for us to get and stay healthy we need to drink plenty of clean water daily, with ‘clean’ being the keyword here.
-And to do so, you’d have to definitely check out some countertop water filter reviews in order to get the best one in the market.
+In order for us to get and stay healthy, we need to drink plenty of clean water daily, with ‘clean’ being the keyword here.
 This will help tremendously with digestion, improve the metabolism as well as assist the body with eliminating wasteful material.

 I understand that to some of you, drinking water might not be all that exciting.
 However, if you don’t get enough water moving through your system the consequences are huge!